ringcentral/integration-blog/_posts/2019-02-26-data-security-of-salesforce.md

 ### Conclusion

-Salesforce platform provides a flexible, layered sharing model, it’s easy to assign different data sets to different sets of users but we should think more before we design and implement our data model.
+Salesforce platform provides a flexible, layered sharing model.
+It is easy to assign different data sets to different sets of users.
+But we should think more before we design and implement our data model.